 What to do at Kirkjufell

 Kirkjufell’s attractiveness is not limited to the mountain itself.
 A great portion of its popularity is contributed by the mountain’s surroundings - such as the beautiful Kirkjufellsfoss waterfall.
-Almost every visitor come to this location to find the best viewpoints for the aesthetic composition of the mountain and the waterfall.
+Almost every visitor comes to this location to find the best viewpoints for the aesthetic composition of the mountain and the waterfall.

 With plenty of nearby beaches to chose from, Kirkjufell is very picturesque and perfect for photographers professional and amateur alike!
-If you have booked a hiking tour, be prepared for a relatively challenging climb up to the top where bird and fish fossils can be found!
+If you have booked a guided hiking tour, be prepared for a relatively challenging climb up to the top where bird and fish fossils can be found!
 If you haven’t booked a tour with an experienced guide, unfortunately climbing to the top is out of the question.
 Hiking it alone has proved fatal on many occasions.
 Instead of taking the dangerous trek up, take an easier and more family-friendly stroll around the walking trail at the base of the mountain instead!
 You will also be able to discover a lake; which on calm and clear days reflects the mirror image of the mountain, creating a stunning visual and photographic opportunity.

 Alternatively, you could visit Grundarfjordur the local town, for some golf, hiking or horse riding and catering.